zhulik/roger/README.md

 # Roger

 Roger is a simple one-way SFTP synchronizer written in Go.
-It won't delete local files if they are deleted from remote server.
+It won't delete local files if they are deleted from the remote server.
 It doesn't support resuming and doesn't track changes in the files.
 But it's very handy if you need simply download new files from your server if it doesn't support rsync.

 ## Installation

-`go install github.com/zhulik/roger`
+`go get github.com/zhulik/roger`

 ## Usage